Documentation Index

 - Only the ports listed in the workload containers array will be made accessible to other workloads.

-To configure the internal firewall rules using the console:- Click
+To configure the internal firewall rules using the Console:- Click

-Inbound Allow Typedropdown and select the inbound access for this workload. - Click the
+Inbound Allow Typedropdown and select the inbound access for this workload. - Click

-Setup Internal Firewall using the CLI
+Configure internal firewall using the CLI

-- Scroll down to the section
+- Scroll down to the

-internalunder thefirewallConfigsection - Update the
+internalsection underfirewallConfig. - Update the

 inboundAllowTypeproperty to one of the following (case sensitive) values:nonesame-gvcsame-orgworkload-list